A-raj468/SignLangToAlphabet/README.md

 ### Using live video feed

-For prediction using CNN, run the `inference_classifier_CNN.py` to start the live feed.
-Show sign language with one hand.
+For prediction using CNN, run the `inference_classifier_CNN.py` to start the live feed and show sign language with one hand.

 ```bash
 python inference_classifier_CNN.py
 ```

-For prediction using FNN, run the `inference_classifier_FNN.py` to start the live feed.
-Show sign language with one hand.
+For prediction using FNN, run the `inference_classifier_FNN.py` to start the live feed and show sign language with one hand.

 ```bash
 python inference_classifier_FNN.py